 Any full-time first degree course at a higher or further education institution in the UK is eligible.
 By ‘higher or further education institution’, we mean either a body recognised by the Secretary of State for Education and Employment for the award of a degree, or a body providing courses in preparation for a degree to be granted by a recognised body.
+We do not fund distance learning courses.

 You can apply for assistance with any reasonable costs associated with study, including: tuition and examination fees, travel costs, study materials and accommodation.

-We want our undergraduate bursaries to make a difference – so we ask applicants to give some information about their financial situation, and how a bursary would assist them at university, for example, by making it possible to live away from home, to better equip them for study, or by giving them the chance to pursue activities that would otherwise be too expensive.
+We want our undergraduate bursaries to make a difference – so we ask applicants to give some information about their financial situation, and how a bursary would assist them at university.
+For example, by making it possible to live away from home, to better equip them for study, or by giving them the chance to pursue activities that would otherwise be too expensive.

 To be eligible to apply for an undergraduate bursary, applicants must have a parent or spouse who: